-- 1. A minimum of one shade/canopy tree is required for every 5,000 square feet, or portion thereof, of a lot, for lots 10,000 square feet or more. - 2.
-A minimum of one shade/canopy tree is required for lots less than 10,000 square feet. - 3.
+Much less most of our Town's properties: public beach; Royal Poinciana Way; Royal Palm Way.
+The list could go on.
+Let's make sure we know what we are going to force residents to do. - 3.
 Every effort should be utilized to reduce the risk of damage and liability by utilizing more salt tolerant and wind tolerant trees and palms due to the town's coastal proximity and the high risk of hurricanes in South Florida. - 4.
 The selection and placement of all street trees must refer and adhere to the Town of Palm Beach Standards Applicable To Public Rights-Of-Way And Easements Within The Town Of Palm Beach. - (5) Use of organic mulches.
 When appropriate, a minimum of two inches of arsenic-free organic mulch shall be installed around each tree planting for a minimum of 18 inches beyond its trunk in all directions, including palms, and throughout all hedge, shrub, and groundcover plantings.
-Mulch shall be pulled a minimum of two inches away from trees and palms.
-Appropriate mulching material consists of by-product or alternative mulches such as eucalyptus, utility or other mulch as recommended by Florida Friendly Landscaping principles.
+Mulch shall be pulled a minimum of two inches away from shrubs, trees and palms.
+Appropriate mulching material consists of byproduct or alternative mulches such as pinebark, eucalyptus, pine needles, pine finds, oak leaf, Atlas grow soil, utility or other mulch as recommended by Florida Friendly Landscaping principles.
 The use of Cypress mulch and dyed mulches are prohibited.